cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 This scheme provides a variant of public key encryption of arbitrary-sized plaintexts for a recipient public key.
-It also includes three authenticated variants, including one which authenticates possession of a pre-shared key, and two optional ones which which authenticates possession of a private key.
+It also includes three authenticated variants, including one which authenticates possession of a pre-shared key, and two optional ones which authenticate possession of a KEM private key.
 HPKE works for any combination of an asymmetric key encapsulation mechanism (KEM), key derivation function (KDF), and authenticated encryption with additional data (AEAD) encryption function.
 Some authenticated variants may not